Teu2/Image-Reader/README.md

 # IMAGE Reader

 This is the repository for IMAGE Reader!
 IMAGE Reader is a web application i'm developing to improve my React skills as well as to get a solid understanding of asynchronous programming.
 This is a very early iteration of the web app and currently only translates image snippets of japanese text.
+This was originally supposed to be a manga translator but I realised during development that this can have way more utility than that so I decided to expand upon in!

 ### Current Features